ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 10. Check the values for your volume, and then click **Finish**.
 On the Disk Management page, the volume now appears as Online.

-## Verifying whether MPIO is configured correctly in Windows Operating systems
+## Verifying whether MPIO is configured correctly in Windows&reg; Operating systems
 {: #verifyMPIOWindows}

 It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to ensure no disruption of service.
 To verify whether Windows&reg; MPIO is configured, you must first ensure that the MPIO Add-on is enabled and then, restart the server.